Alexandria Ocasio-Cortez kick-starts Democratic tax debate with her 70% marginal rate idea

 Virtually none doubt the need for new revenue.
 Aside from new programs the party favors, the federal budget deficit is already projected to top $1 trillion in 2019 and keep rising for years.

-Ocasio-Cortez, the 29-year-old Democratic firebrand who just took her seat to represent the Bronx in the House, has sparked headlines by suggesting rates as high as 70 percent to finance a "Green New Deal."
-That drew swift derision from House GOP Whip Steve Scalise, who summarized it as "Take away 70 percent of your income and give it to leftist fantasy programs."
+Ocasio-Cortez, the 29-year-old Democratic firebrand who just took her seat to represent parts of the Bronx and Queens in the House, has sparked headlines by suggesting rates as high as 70 percent to finance a "Green New Deal."
+That drew swift derision from House GOP Whip Steve Scalise, who summarized it as, "Take away 70 percent of your income and give it to leftist fantasy programs."

 In fact, Ocasio-Cortez didn't propose taking 70 percent of anyone's income.
 She suggested applying the rate only to earnings beyond $10 million, meaning those affected would pay a much lower share of their income overall.